 Now that you know how to defrost bread without it getting soggy, there’s no reason not to purchase a decent loaf in your local bakery and have slices stashed away for sandwiches or big chunks of a loaf ready for dinner at any moment.

-Want more food tips?
+Want more food tips, looking for wholesale bread suppliers near you?
 Browse our blogs for more information.
 We have you covered on all topics related to baking, so check us out!